dmbarbour/glas/docs/GlasCLI.md

 ## Value References

-The '--run' and '--extract' commands are parameterized by a reference to a value in the glas module system.
+The primary operations are parameterized by a reference to a value in the glas module system.
+This reference specifies a module (local to working directory or global) and may index into a dictionary via dotted path.

         ValueRef = (ModuleRef)(ComponentPath)
         ModuleRef = LocalModule | GlobalModule